Sunday, May 12, 2013

 Luke tells the story of the day in which Jesus' promise of the Holy Spirit coming with power was fulfilled.
 In turn this coming fulfilled an ancient prophecy in Joel.

-The Holy Spirit comes upon everyone (not just the apostles, both women and men).
+The Holy Spirit comes upon everyone (not just the apostles; on both women and men).
 They speak in other tongues, in languages which the multitude of Jews gathered in Jerusalem from around the world could understand: 'our own native language' (2:8).
 The import of this language fluency is that the Holy Spirit was promised by Jesus to give power to his followers to they could be 'my witnesses ... to the ends of the earth' (1:8).
 Jesus makes good that promise: his followers will be able to be his witnesses to the ends of the earth because through supernatural gift they have the ability to testify to Jesus.

 The Holy Spirit both comes on the gathered disciples (2:3) and fills them (2:4) meaning that the work of the Holy Spirit in the life of believers is overwhelming and complete: no aspect of life is untouched when God's Spirit comes into our lives.

-Yet not all observers experience the same phenomenon as those receiving the Holy Spirit: 'others sneered and said, "They are filled with new wine".'
-(2:12).
+Yet not all observers experience the same phenomenon as those receiving the Holy Spirit:

 This accusation prompts an apologetic response at the beginning of Peter's sermon (2:14-16).
 No one is drunk, it is only 9 am in the morning, and let me remind you what the prophet Joel said!
 This is that, Peter argues.